How To Survive The Death of Third Party Cookies: A Checklist

 Ensuring that you comply with what is becoming a tsunami of jurisdictional and regional data legislation is key.
 So, review and update data use policies for cookie opt-in and opt-outs and other keys aspects of compliance.

-3. Apply data cleansing and rebuild your broken
+3. Cleanse and rebuild your broken data

 While there is a lot of furore about the changes taking place with third party cookies, in some ways it is masking a bigger issue that isn’t getting so much consideration.